sangDev/ai-neural-network-project/README.md

 <h1>Neural Network</h1>
 <p>
- CS 440 P2 <br>
 Sang-Joon Lee<br>
 Tyrone Hou, Srivathsa Rajagopal, Huai-Chun (Daniel) Shih <br>
 2/22/16
 </p>

 <div class="main-body">
 <hr>
 <h2> Problem Definition </h2>
 <p>
 The objective of this assignment is to understand how neural network works by implementing a simple 2-layer and 3-layer neural network (NN).
 A 2-layer neural network with no-hidden layer is implemented to gain understanding of how the neural network fits on a linear data.
 A 3-layer neural network with 1 hidden layer is implemented to understand how the neural network performs on non-linear data.
 We also investigated how each of the parameters has effect on the overall performance of the neural network, such as change in learning rate and number of hidden nodes.
 </p>

 <hr>